Micronesia

 Days 14-15: Islands of Chuuk State

-Upon arrival in Chuuk State we check into our beachside resort, offering spectacular sunset views over the reef-filled seas.
-During our time here (after our morning birding, and before any late afternoon birding sessions commence), there will be a bit of time to take advantage of down time by renting a kayak or stand-up paddleboard and setting out across one of the most naturally stunning peninsulas in all of Micronesia.
+Upon arrival in Chuuk State we’ll check into our beachside resort, offering spectacular sunset views over the reef-filled seas.
+During our time here (after our morning birding, and before any late afternoon birding sessions commence), there will be a bit of time to take advantage of by renting a kayak or stand-up paddleboard and setting out across one of the most naturally stunning peninsulas in all of Micronesia.
+The endemic subspecies of Micronesian Myzomela, as well as the striking and quite plentiful Purple-capped Fruit-Dove can be found relatively close to our hotel but considerably more time and effort will be needed for the critically endangered Caroline Islands Ground Dove.
+Other species we’ll focus on while at our primary birding sites include Caroline Reed Warbler, Caroline Islands White-eye, and the lovely pastel-colored Chuuk Flycatcher.

 Tol Island Extension:

 Extension Day 1 (Day 16): Perhaps the roughest island in Chuuk State is Tol, where accessing land calls for some negotiation and banter with the locals.
-The hiking on Tol is also the most strenuous encountered on any of the islands.
+The hiking on Tol is also the most strenuous on any of the islands.
 However, a visit here is necessary to have a chance for the critically endangered Teardrop White-eye, and the endemic subpecies of Micronesian Imperial Pigeon.
-We will visit Tol as a day trip, departing our lodging on Weno Island by private boat in the morning, and returning in the evening.
+We’ll visit Tol as a day trip, departing our lodging on Weno Island by private boat in the morning, and returning in the evening.
 Night on Weno.

 Extension Day 2 (Day 17): Extension ends in the morning with breakfast, followed with departures from Weno.